Saints and Soldiers: Critical reception

+Home media

+Saints and Soldiers was released on video and DVD in May 2005.

 Legacy

 Saints and Soldiers won the 2004 Jury Award for Best Feature at the Stony Brook Film Festival.
 Furthermore, the film won the award for best picture at 13 other film festivals.
-The film was nominated for Best First Feature at the 20th Film Independent's Spirit Awards in 2004, losing to Garden State.
+The film was nominated for Best First Feature at the 20th Film Independent Spirit Awards in 2004, losing to Garden State.

+Sequel

-A second film, Saints and Soldiers: Airborne Creed, was released on August 17, 2012.
-A third film, Saints and Soldiers: The Void, was released on August 15, 2014.
+A standalone sequel titled Saints and Soldiers: Airborne Creed, was released on August 17, 2012.